ajaynema/oc-ajay/README.md

 11. Data Storage for device configuration
 12. Device management - "Low-Code"
 13. NLP Interface to YANG Interface
+14. Templete based configuration
+15. TMF interface for open config
-14. Docker image for easy to deploy and use.
+16. Docker image for easy to deploy and use.

 # Packages